WHAT TO BRING TO

 OIL PAINTING CLASSES

 I’ve tried to keep it as mimum as possible but you do need a lot of things for oil painting!
-I recommend getting your materials from Yellow Brick Studio in Murwillumbah.
+I recommend getting your materials from The Artist’s Apothecary in Murwillumbah.
 The store is delightful and I’ve given them our material list so they’ll hopefully have what you’re asking for when you come in.
 I’m giving out this material list early so that everyone has time to get materials (if you all wait to get materials the week before class they may run out of stock).

 • 2B pencil & eraser & notepad